How to Plan a Trip to South Africa

 Hhuluwe-Imfolozi Game Park, Self-Driving

-Hhuhluwe-Imfolozi is an incredible park.
+Hhuhluwe-Imfolozi is an incredible Big-5 reserve.
 The driving is easy and there is so much to see.
 I recommend that you keep your driving north of Mpila Camp as we saw next to nothing and it becomes much drier southwest of camp.
 There were so many rhino, more than we saw anywhere else during our journey.
 It’s a good idea to stop at the camps to check the maps for where specific animals have been spotted and also ask people you run into.
 Hilltop Camp is a nice place to stop for tea and lunch since they have a restaurant and you’ll get excellent views of the reserve.
 Hhuluwe-Imfolozi is worth spending two nights at, but if you don’t have that much time, it’s worth the drive through this beautiful park.

 andbeyond PHinda Private Game Reserve, forest lodge